idun-corp/Idun-Examples/ProptechOS-Edge-Interface/README.md

 ## Edge Messages
 ProptechOS use the RealEstateCore Edge message format for messages to and from edge Devices, like Sensors and Actuators.
 Use the [documentation from RealEstateCore](https://github.com/RealEstateCore/rec/tree/master/api/edge_messages) to get more familiar with how the edge messages can be used.

-## Get started
+## Get started - Edge development Kit
-To get going you will need the following information at minimum:
+To get going you will need get the following:

+- user access to ProptechOS
+- a set of test devices and credentials for those devices

+### Test Device Credentials
 - IoT Hub Hostname (`iotHubAddress` in the examples)
 - Device ID (`deviceId` in examples)
 - Device Key (`deviceKey` in examples)